-We recommend you to contact your Toyota dealer to check your vehicle's emission control system and OBD (On-Board Diagnostics) system before taking your vehicle for a state emission inspection.
+Your vehicle may not pass a state emission inspection if the malfunction indicator lamp remains on.
+Contact your Toyota dealer to check your vehicle's emission control system and OBD (On-Board Diagnostics) system before taking your vehicle for the inspection.

-For details, see "Emissions Inspection and Maintenance (I/M) programs" in Section 6.
+For details, see "Emissions Inspection and Maintenance (I/M) programs" on page 200 in Section 6.

-(e) Low Fuel Level Warning Light
+(f) Low Fuel Level Warning Light